symfony/symfony-docs/components/var_dumper.rst

   shall not be modified: variables are not dumped inline, but in the web debug toolbar;
-* on the contrary, ``{{ dump(foo.bar) }}`` dumps inline and thus may or not be suited to your use case (e.g. you shouldn't use it in an HTML attribute or a ``<script>`` tag).
+* on the contrary, ``{{ dump(foo.bar) }}`` dumps inline and thus may or not be suited to your use case (e.g. you should not use it in an HTML attribute or a ``<script>`` tag).

 This behavior can be changed by configuring the ``debug.dump_destination``